Columbia Indoor Pool: Amenities

 The pool is 25 yards long by 25 yards wide and features 5 deep lanes and 2 shallow lanes, with water depth ranging from two to seven feet.
-It is heated to 86 F. The City previously had plans to upgrade the facilit8y to add water play features to make it "more fun and inviting".
+It is heated to 86 F. The City previously had plans to upgrade the facility to add water play features to make it "more fun and inviting".

 The facility can be reached by the #4 Fessenden, #35 Greely, #44 Mocks Crest, and #75 Chavez/Lombard bus lines operated by Trimet.
 Parking and ADA accessible entrances are offered.

 Programs and Users

 Programs

-When in operation, Portland Parks & Recreations offers swim lessons, lap swim, water fitness classes and recreational play swims.
-Additionally, the pool is used for practice and meets by several public schools, swim teams, and leagues.
-Swim lessons are offered to elementary school students in partnership with Portland Public Schools.
+When in operation, Portland Parks & Recreations offered swim lessons, lap swim, water fitness classes and recreational play swims.
+Additionally, the pool was used for practice and meets by several public schools, swim teams, and leagues.
+Swim lessons were offered to elementary school students in partnership with Portland Public Schools until its closure.

 Users

-In a typical year, Columbia Pool's attendance is 60,000 users.
+In a typical year, Columbia Pool's attendance was 60,000 users.
 The Portsmouth neighborhood in which the pool is located is the 4th most diverse of 91 in Portland, and no other neighborhood west of 82nd Avenue is more diverse.
 Portland has been criticized for providing uneven access to pool facilities amongst the city's neighborhoods.